sunnykrGupta/sunnykrGupta.github.io/content/articles/B9-custom-metrics-kafka-k8s.md

 ### How custom API server and HPA ties together ?

-The custom API server that we deploy registers an API to kubernetes and allows the HPA controller query custom metrics from that.
+The custom API server that we deploy registers an API to Kubernetes and allows the HPA controller query custom metrics from that.
 API server that we are going to deploy here is Stackdriver adapter which can collect metrics from Stackdriver and send them to the HPA controller via REST queries.

-Our custom API server will register two APIs to kubernetes : `custom.metrics.k8s.io` and `external.metrics.k8s.io`.
+Our custom API server will register two APIs to Kubernetes : `custom.metrics.k8s.io` and `external.metrics.k8s.io`.

 We will be also deploy an application to write metrics (in this case kafka metrics) to google stackdriver.
 The kind of metrics which we are going to write to Stackdriver will be exposed under `external.metrics.k8s.io` instead of custom.metrics.k8s.io.